HCWs with a Potential Exposure to a Blood Borne Pathogen

 Obtain first aid.
 Report the incident to your leader and complete an incident report.
 Determine if the source patient (if known) consents to testing and arrange for testing.
 Seek post-exposure counselling and baseline testing for yourself.
 Refer to Appendix A for further details.

-After an exposure, the worker is sent for “baseline testing” for Hepatitis B (if no documentation of immunity on file in Occupational Health), Hepatitis C, HIV, and ALT.
+After an exposure, the worker is sent for “baseline testing” for Hepatitis B (if no documentation of immunity on file in Occupational Health), Hepatitis C, and HIV.
 The test results will not provide any information about the current exposure, but will show whether the worker was positive/negative at the time of the exposure, which is important to know for future post-exposure testing.
 For this reason, it is reasonable to delay your bloodwork to the next business day if you are unable to obtain the same day (such as after hours).

 The “source patient” is the patient whose blood/body fluids the worker was exposed to.
 Sometimes, the source patient is known (for example, in a surgical procedure).
 Other times, the source patient is not known (for example, a needle found in the garbage).
 If the source patient is known, complete Appendix B and obtain orders and a sample for testing if they consent.